avaneev/biteopt/README.md

 optimization problems and performed well, and it successfully solves even 600-dimensional test problems found in some textbooks.
 But the main focus of the method is to provide fast solutions for computationally expensive "black-box" problems of medium dimensionality (up to 60).
+For example, this method when optimizing its own hyper-parameters (8 dimensions) generates a good solution in under 500 function evaluations.

 This method was compared with the results of this paper (on 244 published C non-convex smooth problems, convex and non-convex non-smooth problems were not